-(F) A Landlord may not evict a Tenant pursuant to this Subsection if the Tenant

-(i) has resided in the Rental Unit for at least five (5) years and is either at least sixty-two (62) years old or Disabled; or

-(ii) is certified as being terminally ill by the Tenant's treating physician.
+(F) A Landlord may not evict a Tenant pursuant to this Subsection if the Tenant (1) has resided in the Rental Unit for at least five (5) years and is either at least sixty-two (62) years old or Disabled; or (2) is certified as being terminally ill by the Tenant's treating physician.
 Notwithstanding the above, a Landlord may evict a Tenant who qualifies for the exemption herein if the Landlord or enumerated relative who will occupy the Rental Unit also meets the criteria for this exemption and no other units are available.

 (8) Withdrawal of the Unit Permanently from Rental Market.
 The Landlord seeks in good faith to recover possession to withdraw all Rental Units of an entire Property from the rental market.
-If there are two or more structures on the Property that each contain four or more Rental Units, then the Landlord may withdraw either all Rental Units on the Property or all Rental Units contained in any single structure from the rental market.
-The Landlord first must have filed the requisite documents with the Committee initiating the procedure for withdrawing Rental Units from rent or lease under Government Code Section 7060 et seq. and all regulations passed by the Committee, with the intention of completing the withdrawal process and going out of the rental business.
-Tenants shall be entitled to a minimum of 120-day notice-, or one (1) year in the case Tenants are defined if the Tenant qualifies as senior or Disabled under Government Code Section 12955.3.
+The Landlord first must have filed the requisite documents with the Committee initiating the procedure for withdrawing Rental Units from rent or lease under Government Code Section 7060 et. seq. and all regulations passed by the Committee, with the intention of completing the withdrawal process and going out of the rental business.
+Tenants shall be entitled to a minimum of 120-day notice or one (1) year in the case Tenants are defined as senior or Disabled under Government Code Section 12955.3.
 Notice times may be increased by regulations if state law allows for additional time.